 Software designed to help emerging VC and PE firms growFIND OUT MORE

-In the world of Private Equity, distribution waterfalls define the economic relationship between the private equity fund managers (GP) and the investors (LP).
+In private equity, distribution waterfalls define the economic relationship between the private equity fund managers (GP) and the investors (LP).
 It is the fundamental thread that bridges the entire profit cycle of the private equity fund together and, therefore, the most crucial component that a PE fund looks at in terms of fund accounting.

 The pain and frustration many CFOs express about waterfall automation is understandable.
 Many of the ‘out-of-box’ solutions currently in the marketplace don’t fulfill their promise, for a number of reasons: